Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The allergens should all be displayed in an easy to view list format which is clearly displayed

 ### Tasks:
-- [x] Add allergens array field to Recipe model
+- &check; Add allergens array field to Recipe model
-- [x] Add model method string_of_allergens to return a string of the allergens array field
+- &check; Add model method string_of_allergens to return a string of the allergens array field
-- [x] Add custom array field class to allow multiple checkbox inputs
+- &check; Add custom array field class to allow multiple checkbox inputs
-- [x] Add allergens field to RecipeForm in forms.py
+- &check; Add allergens field to RecipeForm in forms.py
-- [x] Add recipe allergens tag to recipe_details template
+- &check; Add recipe allergens tag to recipe_details template
-- [x] Add content and styling for recipe allergens to recipe_details template
+- &check; Add content and styling for recipe allergens to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 19. As a **user** I can **see a summarised list of ingredients for each recipe** so that **I can quickly and easily read through the ingredients to get an idea of the amounts required**